-What is the treble crochet stitch?
+What is the double treble crochet stitch?

-How to treble crochet (tr)
+How to double treble crochet (dtr)

 Step one: Take your yarn and wrap around your crochet hook twice.